mlarouche/TopGear2-MSU1/README.txt

-Mega Man X3 MSU-1 hack
+Top Gear 2 MSU-1
 Version 1.0
 by DarkShock

-This hack adds CD quality audio to Mega Man X3 using the MSU-1 chip invented by byuu.
+This hack adds CD quality audio to Top Gear 2 using the MSU-1 chip invented by byuu.
 The hack has been tested on SD2SNES and higan 094.
-The patched ROM needs to be named mmx3_msu1.sfc.
+The patched ROM needs to be named topgear2_msu1.sfc.

 Note they are two IPS patches:
-- mmx3_msu1_emulator.ips is the one to use for proper volume in emulators.
+- topgear2_msu1_emulator.ips is the one to use for proper volume in emulators.
-- mmx3_msu1.ips is for the SD2SNES
+- topgear2_msu1.ips is for the SD2SNES

 ===============
 = Using higan =
 ===============
 1. Patch the ROM
 2. Launch it using higan
-3. Go to %USERPROFILE%\Emulation\Super Famicom\mmx3_msu1.sfc in Windows Explorer.
+3. Go to %USERPROFILE%\Emulation\Super Famicom\topgear2s_msu1.sfc in Windows Explorer.
 4. Copy manifest.bml and the .pcm file there
 5. Run the game

 ====================
 = Using on SD2SNES =
 ====================
-Drop the ROM file, mmx3_msu1.msu and the .pcm files in any folder.
+Drop the ROM file, topgear2_msu1.msu and the .pcm files in any folder.
 (I really suggest creating a folder) Launch the game and voilà, enjoy !

 ===============